Facts & Figures

 2003

-PSTA uses federal funds to purchase 10 luxurious coach-style buses with plush reclining seats, for the introduction of the Route 300X, offering express service from Pinellas to downtown Tampa via the Howard Frandland Bridge.
-The well-appointed buses are also used on the exisiting Route 100X.
+PSTA uses federal funds to purchase 10 luxurious coach-style buses with plush reclining seats, for the introduction of the Route 300X, offering express service from Pinellas to downtown Tampa via the Howard Frankland Bridge.
+The well-appointed buses are also used on the existing Route 100X.
 Property with an existing building on Ulmerton Road east of Starkey is purchased to serve as the new Ulmerton Park N Ride lot for Route 300X.

 PSTA breaks ground on a new Administration, Operations and Maintenance facility that will combine the Clearwater and St. Petersburg divisions in one centralized location.
 The complex, built on a 36-acre parcel, will accommodate up to 125 administrative personnel, 160 maintenance personnel, 600 bus drivers, and 300 buses.
 PSTA partners with various government and law enforcement agencies to conduct a disaster training drill.
 The exercise allows staff to develop procedures to follow in case a real event should occur.